-To begin creating a FR scenario, click Add New Field Routing (Watershed) to bring up a text box in which you type in the name of the scenario (Figure 26): After entering the name, click Save.
+To begin creating a FR scenario, click Add New Watershed (Field Routing) to bring up a text box in which you type in the name of the scenario (Figure 26): After entering the name, click Save.

-Figure 26: Adding new Field routing in Watershed screen.
+Figure 26: Creating New Watershed (Field Routing) in Watershed screen.